SYMPOSIUM - DRUGS

 Machteld Busz, co-founder of the Poppi Drug Museum in Amsterdam and director of Stichting Mainline

-Gjalt-Jorn Peters, researcher at the University of Maastricht, specializing in psychology and behavior change
+Gjalt-Jorn Peters, researcher at the Open University, specializing in psychology and behavior change